 The most complete information is available on our Visas for Spain page.

 We want you to be a Billiken.
-Starting at the University's main campus in St. Louis, Missouri, and joining us in the spring is a great option.
-If you live near St. Louis, write to email@example.com so that we can explore this possibility with you.
+Starting at the University's main campus in St. Louis, Missouri, and joining us next semester is a great option.
+If you live near St. Louis, write to firstname.lastname@example.org so that we can explore this possibility with you.